 7. Drink Green Tea

-Because green tea is so great for health, it makes sense that green tea is also one of the best natural remedies to control and manage PCOS.
 With a high level of anti-oxidants, and anti-inflammatory phytonutrients, green tea can help to reduce PCOS symptoms.

 If you replace sugary drinks with herbal teas, such as green tea and spearmint tea, you will be well on your way to curing your PCOS symptoms.